wilreichert/bandikoot/README.md

 Lets fix it with Alpine!!!

+Configs & init scripts will be dropped in via openstack-helm so configuration isn't much of a concern

 # Desired Goals
-- output human readable Dockerfiles
+- output human readable Dockerfiles that look nice
-- need some kind of templating / preprocessing

-- static uid / gid across the board
+- static uid / gid across all images
 - sudo user perm setup
 - build in unit tests

 - users should be able to easily override default yaml configs
-- override pip versions
+- override versions from the various openstack requirements.txt file
-- add / configure additional packages
 - start / end blocks for package

 - CI friendly